akithegreat/ELK-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-Web-1 10.0.0.5
+- Web-1 10.0.0.5
-Web-2 10.0.0.6
+- Web-2 10.0.0.6
-We have installed the following Beats on these machines:
--Filebeats
--Metricbeats

-These Beats allow us to collect the following information from each machine:
+I have installed the following Beats on these machines and these beats allow us to collect the following information from each machine :
--Filebeats collects data such as user log ins on each machine and sends them to logstash and elastic beats.
+- FILEBEATS collects data such as user log ins on each machine and sends them to logstash and elastic beats.
--Metricbeats- Collects the data from the VMs to determine if they have enough size and memory to run correctly.
+- METRICBEATS collects the data from the VMs to determine if they have enough size and memory to run correctly.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: